dezsoseres/XRv_vMX_interas_interwork/seemless_MPLS_juno_bgp_label_path_break/README.md

 ![image info](./topology.jpg)

-only juniper vmxs are running, investigating vrf and l2circuit reachability between core and aggregation:
+only juniper vmxs are running, investigating vrf and l2circuit reachability between core and aggregation

 summary:
 if bgp ipv4 unicast is ok between core and aggregation vrf ping and l2circuits are ok, if this path break somewhere (no bgp labels ipv4 unicast...), ping still works, but l2circuits go down.
+`
 if ok:
 root@vmx1> show l2circuit connections
 Layer-2 Circuit Connections: